Constance Mabel Winchell: Education

 Winchell attended a private high school called the Capen School.
 Later that year, her family moved to Ann Arbor, Michigan.
 In Ann Arbor, Winchell enrolled in classes at the University of Michigan.
 During the summers of her junior and senior years at Michigan, she attended library science lectures, which were conducted by Michigan's library director William Warner Bishop.
 Winchell earned her Bachelor of Arts degree in 1918.
 With Bishop's encouragement, Winchell enrolled in the library school program offered at the New York Public Library the following year.
 Although the program was two years, the second year was optional.
 Due to monetary concerns Winchell opted to complete only the first year of the program.
 She received a certificate in 1920.

-In 1928, after Winchell had accepted a position at Columbia University, she enrolled in Columbia's School of Library Service.
+In 1928, after Winchell had accepted a position at Columbia University, she enrolled in Columbia University School of Library Service.
 Her thesis was called “Locating Books for Interlibrary Loan.”
 The essay encompassed much of the knowledge that her employer and professor Isadore Gilbert Mudge had acquired while supplying interlibrary loans over the course of her career.
 Winchell's essay was well received upon its publication in 1930, and was recognized by many librarians to be one of the definitive books on interlibrary loans for many years.
 Winchell received a master's degree in Library Service in 1930.